dapperbeing94/vedic-mastery-study/SOUL_TRANSMIGRATION_PROTOCOL.md

 ## 💡 Key Principles

+1. **Breadth Before Depth**: Establish complete context before diving deep
-1. **Quality over Speed**: Never sacrifice depth for completion
+2. **Quality over Speed**: Never sacrifice depth for completion
-2. **Context Preservation**: Always maintain full context across all categories
+3. **Context Preservation**: Always maintain full context across all categories
-3. **Objective Tracking**: Use the tracking system to maintain awareness
+4. **Objective Tracking**: Use the tracking system to maintain awareness
-4. **Multiple Perspectives**: Include diverse commentarial traditions
-5. **Practical Application**: Connect ancient wisdom to modern life
-6. **Systematic Documentation**: Everything goes into the database and GitHub
+5. **Systematic Documentation**: Everything goes into the database and GitHub
-7. **Seamless Continuity**: Update this protocol after every milestone
+6. **Seamless Continuity**: Update this protocol after every milestone

 ---

 ## 🙏 The Sacred Journey

+We have recognized that our previous approach was premature - we attempted depth work without complete breadth coverage.
+Now, with the **Breadth Expansion Roadmap**, we have a clear path to establish a solid foundation across all 10 categories of the Vedic framework.

-We have built a solid foundation with the Green Belt (90.6% breadth coverage) and have begun the deep dive work of the Blue Belt (33% complete).
-The **Continuity and Thoroughness Protocol** now runs in the background, ensuring we never lose sight of the end-to-end framework as we work toward mastery.
+**The Continuity and Thoroughness Protocol** ensures we never lose sight of the end-to-end context as we systematically expand our knowledge.

 **The journey continues with clarity, purpose, and systematic progress.**